 Senge points to five attributes of these learning organizations in his widely cited book, The Fifth Discipline: a Shared Vision (1), Mental Models (2), Team Learning (3), Personal Mastery (4) and System Thinking (5).

 Shared Vision: Reducing the Number of People with Diabetes in Montgomery County

 Minimize the number of Montgomery County residents who have diabetes.
 Increase the resources available in the community including boosting education about diabetes prevention and self-management for those who suffer from diabetes.

 Set to launch in early May 2021, the Learning Collaborative offers a home for diabetes education providers and lifestyle coaches to share challenges, resources, and best practices for how to improve the programs they run.
 Those programs: the Diabetes Prevention Program [DPP] aimed at high-risk individuals who don’t yet have the disease and Diabetes Self-Management Education [DSME] designed for individuals who already have diabetes.
-The Learning Collaborative will be particularly useful for the DPP’s lifestyle coaches who must go through some training, but don't need a formal education in healthcare to successfully do their job.

 In Montgomery County where the Primary Care Coalition works to increase access to affordable health care and related services, several key hospital and community partners offer diabetes education; including a mix of both DPP and DSME.

 Personal Mastery: Training is an On-Going Process

 The DPP is a CDC-recognized curriculum that lasts for one year – potentially two years for Medicare beneficiaries – and serves the population that’s at high-risk for developing diabetes.
 The goal is for participants to lose five percent of their weight; a target based on ample scientific research.